Which city is cheaper, Venice or Barcelona?

 Barcelona is very walkable.
 The city is more spread out than some other major European cities, but there are many plazas and outdoor areas that are fun to explore on foot.
 The city has designed "superilles," which are areas where car traffic has been directed around pedestrian-friendly plazas so visitors can explore, relax, or play.

-Venice is a very easy city to get around on foot.
+It's very easy to get around on foot in Venice.
 Because it is small, it's easy to walk to all of the major tourist attractions.

 Both Barcelona and Venice have a number of activities to choose from.
 You can spend a similar amount of time exploring either.